Cookie Settings

 What is the best time of the year to visit DR Congo?

-“The best time to visit DRC is during the Dry season from June to September.
-Eastern DRC, and Virunga NP particularly, has a very wet climate.
-It can rain at any time.
-However, June to September sees less rain and the forest trails tend to be less slippery.
+“The best time to visit Eastern DRC is during the Dry season from June to September.
+The area has a very wet climate and it can rain at any time, but June to September is drier and the forest trails tend to be less slippery.
 March to April and October to November are the peaks of the short and long rains.
-You’ll get good deals on lodges over this time and gorilla trekking fees might be reduced too.
-Make sure you bring lots of waterproof clothing, though, and be prepared to get wet a few times.
-The drier period between the long and short rains, December to February, is a great time to travel too.
-It shouldn’t be too wet and there are very few visitors around at this time.”
+The drier period between the long and short rains, from December to February, is a great time to travel too.
+It shouldn’t be too wet and there are very few visitors around at this time.
+Whenever you visit, make sure you bring lots of waterproof clothing, and be prepared to get wet a few times.”

 6